AnaBondiguel/Project-Prioritization-Client-2/README.md

   [TrelloWebsite](https://trello.com/invite/b/XXhZNZa6/ATTIbe36218bf499d6eb7509d296e159711cC3BA5D35/project-prioritisation-application)
   ![Trello](/doc/images/Trello.png)

   We divided our project between both of us: Chen was responsible for the back-end [Chen_Backend](https://github.com/OrangeKami/Project_Prioritization_Server.git).
 Ana was responsible for the front-end [Ana_Frontend](https://github.com/AnaBondiguel/Project_Prioritization.git) and built all the features/functionality for employee users to create, delete, edit, submit, and search tickets.
 Once Chen did the back-end, Ana connected her front-end to the back-end and fixed all the bugs.
 Then Ana merged her front-end to their common front-end respository[Common_Frontend](https://github.com/AnaBondiguel/Project-Prioritization-Client-2.git), so Chen could continue to build all the features for manager users to create and delete feedback and edit ICE scores.
 Ana wrote up all the documentations, and Chen improved page styling.
 We set up a meeting every Monday to discuss the week plan and chart regularly the Discord if there are problems that need to be solved immediately.
+For the details of each member's responsibilities, please see our Trello board.

    ![Discord](/doc/images/Discord.png)